media managed as one performance system.

 What does the audience need to understand first?

-Green semicircle with dashed outline.
+A teal semicircle with a dashed white outline.

 02